QusaiTA/test2/test-demo/README.md

 ## helper ..

-- i get a help from khair, obada, bashar, jamal, and my friend ibrahim from out side of the course .
+- i get a help from khair, obada, bashar, jamal,Mohammad and my friend ibrahim from out side of the course .